 Parkinson's disease (PD) can involve many parts of the nervous system, but a major factor is death of nerve cells in a part of the brain called the substantia nigra (SN).
 These SN cells are especially important because they connect to another brain region called the striatum that plays a role in integrating signals that control motor and other brain functions.
 [Read More]

-- Congratulations, to the University of Pennsylvania at Hershey for enrolling 147 participants into their PDBP project as of January 10, 2014 and completing, through the PDBP Data Management Resource, electronic documentation for 135 baselines visits and 65 six month visits!
+- Congratulations, to Pennsylvania State University at Hershey for enrolling 218 participants into their PDBP project as of February 12, 2015 and completing, through the PDBP Data Management Resource, electronic documentation for 202 baselines visits, 162 six month visits, 122 twelve month visits, 62 eighteen month visits and 11 twenty-four month visits!